Investigative Cell Biology

 Environmental toxicants affect people differently.
 A substance harmless to one person can be toxic to another because of genetics, or previous experiences, or both.
 To identify such vulnerable people we are developing special assay platform utilizing donor-derived progenitor cells.

-We develop an assay platform utilizing donor-specific endothelial progenitor cells as a proxy to test individual sensitivity to ionizing radiation (IR).
+We have developed an assay platform utilizing donor-specific endothelial progenitor cells as a proxy to test individual sensitivity to ionizing radiation (IR).
 IR is known to cause long-term complications.
 In our method, individual IR sensitivity is correlated to an in vitro response to radiation of endothelial progenitor cells, also called endothelial colony forming cells (ECFCs), which critically contribute to the healing of injured tissues.
 ECFC recruitment, proliferation, and differentiation have been proposed to be a key to tissue recovery after radiation-induced damage.
-Our assay platform will help to test individual susceptibility to radiation-mediated damage and enable the discovery of novel radioprotectors.
+Our assay platform helps to analyze individual susceptibility to radiation-mediated damage and enables the discovery of novel radioprotectors.

 Founder & CEO, Business and Scientific Leadership